open-ephys/ONI/source/api/liboni/onidefs.rst

     .. macro:: ONI_OPT_RESET

         (``3``)
         Trigger global hardware reset.
-Any value great than 0 will trigger a hardware reset.
+Any value greater than 0 will trigger a hardware reset.
 In this case, acquisition is stopped and resets are issued to all devices in the device table.
-Following a

         =================== ==================================================
         Option value type   :type:`oni_reg_val_t`